Install A Sprinkler System with Ease

 Posted by: Erika Green on June 3, 2016

 Ever wonder how people maintain such plush, green lawns in the heat of summer?
-Sure, you could spend thousands on landscaping services or you could dedicate a weekend to install your own.
-With the right equipment and the right plan, you can knock this out and enjoy your yard in no time.
+Sure, you could spend thousands on landscaping services or you could dedicate a weekend to do it yourself.
+With the right equipment and the right plan, you can knock out a sprinkler install in no time.

 Planning and preparation

 Before you start, see if you need a permit and contact 811 to make sure you’re good to go.
 Then, take a few days to assess your lawn during daylight hours to determine which areas get the most, and least, sun.
 Once you have a better understanding of where the yard gets the most heat, you can decide where your sprinkler system should go.
 Water pressure and flow can also have an effect on the layout of your irrigation system.
 Still not exactly sure where you should put your new sprinklers?
 Use Google Maps to get an aerial shot of your home – this can be your guideline.

 Once the layout is settled, you’ll need to do the following:

 - First, get a water pressure gauge and attach it to an outdoor faucet.
 You want at least 30 pounds of pressure.

 - Then, grab a five-gallon bucket to measure how much water flows in regular increments.